hmizuochi/DBUX/README.md

 ### References:
 1. Mizuochi, H., Hiyama, T., Ohta, T., Nasahara, K. N. (2014): Evaluation of the surface water distribution in north-central Namibia based on MODIS and AMSR series.
 Remote Sensing.
 6(8), pp. 7660-7682.
 2. Mizuochi, H., Hiyama, T., Ohta, T., Fujioka, Y., Kambatuku, J. R., Iijima, M., Nasahara, K. N. (2017): Development and evaluation of lookup-table-based approach of data fusion for seasonal wetlands monitoring: Integrated use of AMSR series, MODIS and Landsat.
 Remote Sensing of Environment.
-Submitted.
+Accepted.

 Usage of this program